leodeslf/leaf/summs/software-engg/principles.md

 ### Do the simplest thing that could possibly work (DTSTTCPW)

 Prioritize requirements and **do only the important** things.
-Don't do things you don't need, don't improve things if not need.
+Don't do things you don't need, don't improve things if not needed.

 ## MoSCoW